emylz/music_log_reader/README.md

 ```bash
 python3 top_song_by_country.py YYYYMMDD
 ```
-With the date as input, the script will find in data the associated dictionary and compute the last file country_top50_YYYYMMDD.txt with information by country.
+With the date as input, the script will find in the "data" directory the associated dictionary and compute the last file country_top50_YYYYMMDD.txt with information by country.
 A new directory named "countries" will be created with the file.

 This is the same for top_song_by_user.py:
 ```bash